juanjosefernandez/juanjosefernandez.github.io/_posts/2020-07-01-Willful-Blindness.markdown

 >**History is not the past, history is the present.
 We carry our history with us.
 To think otherwise is criminal.**
 >\-James Baldwin

+Nothing fancy here.
+Just a straighforward public service announcement.

 Whiteness is a dangerous, violent concept.
 It isn't about skin color.
 It's not even about race.
-I mean, It is, and it isn't.
+I mean, it is, and it isn't.
 Fundamentally it's the symbol of those appearances and lineages used to implement a willful blindness used to justify white supremacy.
 Whiteness mutates as the needs of the shape of the hegemony of whiteness shifts.
 It's a deft chameleon.
 It is about using moral rhetoric to defend exploitation, racism, mass murder, reigns of terror and the crimes of empire.
-It is necessary to justify the sins needed to satisfy our ancestors greed and our comfort.
+It is necessary to justify the sins needed to satisfy our ancestors' greed and our comfort.

 This is the history of whiteness.
 Reckon with it and see yourself as you truly are.